Rhonda Gilmore

 Once financing is secured by TCA, they intend to begin construction on this facility, using the students' work as the basis for their design solutions, another very practical and useful connection between academia and a local non-profit organization.

 The popularity of adaptive re-use has increased dramatically due to the economy, increased sensitivity to sustainable practices, and the cultural shift towards a renewed respect for older structures.
-For this studio in 2022, we traveled to Rochester where we worked with a local real estate developer, Home Leasing and Cornell graduate, who was interested in the students' proposals for one of their properties, the Hickey-Freeman Building.
-The class toured the historic structure during a site visit, documented the building, conducted research including the demographics of this city, the current and projected trends for building renovations, and selected a use based on these mechanisms.
-Projects ranged from boutique hotels to art galleries, to a charter high school.
+For this studio in 2024, we worked with a local Ithaca developer on the Ithaca Signworks Building, located near the inlet.
+The class toured the historic structure during a site visit, documented the building, conducted research including the demographics of the city, zoning, the current and projected trends for building renovations, and selected a use based on these mechanisms.
+Projects ranged from boutique hotels to art galleries, to housing for women needing safe accommodations.
 Each student completed every phase of the design process, from concept / programming to design development / construction documents.
 These proposals were then sent to Home Leasing who intends to use these projects as references while renovating the building.

-Multidisciplinary students worked in groups to provide design interventions to this historic airplane hangar located near Cayuga Lake in Ithaca, NY.
-After a site visit and introduction to the clients, students generated everything from branding to packaging to the design of an enhanced user experience at their current cafe / lounge.
+Multidisciplinary students worked in groups to provide design interventions to this historic football stadium located on campus.
+After a site visit and introduction to the clients, students generated everything from branding to packaging to the design of an enhanced user experience.
 As thought leaders for adaptive reuse, students created design solutions for way finding, parking, exterior landscaping suggestions, code-compliant dining facility proposals, and every phase of a design project all within one weekend of activity.
 This experience provides students with the opportunity to better understand their role in group development and focus their energies on just one project in just one weekend.

 Director of Undergraduate Studies, DEA